 Instructions

-- First, keep all the ingredients ready.
-That means scrape your orange skin and keep in a bowl.
-Juice the same orange and keep the juice at the side (with pulp it's great!).
+- Keep all the ingredients ready.
+That means grate your orange skin and keep in a bowl.
+Juice the same orange and keep the juice at the side (with pulp, it's great!).Juice of one Orange, Orange Zest of one Orange

 - Now drag each chicken piece through the egg first and then through the flour mixture so that the chicken is coated and covered on all sides with the flour mixture.
-Place the chicken into a plate until we fry it and do the same again with all chicken pieces.
+Place the chicken into a plate until we fry it and do the same again with all the chicken pieces.

 - Keep a bowl or some large container ready and place a paper kitchen towel into it.
 This will be the container in which we add the fried oily cooked chicken.
 The paper will absorb the excess oil after frying.

 - To deep fry use a wok because the wok can heat up the oil evenly.
 Pour enough cooking oil into the wok and heat up.
 Wait for the oil to get hot.
-Use a thermometer to check once the oil reaches 325-350 Fahrenheit/160-175 Celsius.
+Use a thermometer to check once the oil reaches 325-350 Fahrenheit/160-175 Celsius.Oil

 - Slide your chicken carefully from the side into the hot oil so that the oil doesn't splash up.
-Don't overcrowd the wok/pan as this will complicate the deep frying.
+Don't overcrowd the wok/pan, as this will complicate the deep-frying.
 An overcrowded pan reduced the heat of the oil and the chicken won't fry golden but get soggy.
-Keep about 6 chicken pieces at a time in the pan to deep fry.
+Keep about 6 chicken pieces at a time in the pan to deep-fry.
 Cook on all sides golden and take out each chicken piece and place on the paper towel into the container.
 Repeat this until you have cooked all the chicken.

 - For the orange chicken sauce.
-Mix in a bowl the following sauce ingredients together: orange juice, soy sauce, brown sugar, red wine vinegar and Chinese red cooking wine.
-It's ok if the sugar doesn't dissolve, it will dissolve in the pan.
+Mix in a bowl the following sauce ingredients together: orange juice, soy sauce, brown sugar, rice wine vinegar and Chinese red cooking wine.
+It's ok if the sugar doesn't dissolve, it will dissolve in the pan.Juice of one Orange, 2 Tablespoons Soy Sauce, 1 ½ Tablespoon Brown Sugar, 1 Tablespoon Rice Vinegar, 1 Tablespoon Chinese Cooking Wine

 - Then reduce the heat and pour in your mixed sauce from the bowl and stir cook for a little until all ingredients are mixed.
 Let the sauce simmer down for 2-3 minutes or until it has thickened a bit.
 Next, pour in the cornflour-water mixture slur and mix the whole sauce again and allow the sauce to thicken.
 The sauce consistency at the end should be sticky and thick.